... other Synesis site links: [ STLSoft ] [ Open-RJ ] [ Pantheios ] [ recls ] [ shwild ]

 - Errata

-5th October 2003:: Synesis Software launch the open-source library recls.
+October 2003 Synesis Software launch recls.

 Version 1.0.1 of the recls library is released. recls is a platform-independent recursive search library, being developed as the first exemplar for Matthew Wilson's C/C++ User's Journal column, Positive Integration.